What Makes Uber Accident Claims in California Unique?

 The unique nature of these companies equally compromises rideshare passengers involved in accidents.
 If another driver caused the accident while you were just a passenger in the car, the company might argue that they have no responsibility for your injuries and leave you to deal with your medical expenses on your own.
 Having an experienced rideshare accident attorney who understands California law regarding ridesharing is crucial to ensuring you are compensated for your injuries.

 If you’ve been involved in an accident with a ridesharing company, consider hiring an accident attorney who understands the complexities involved in these types of incidents.
-Our lawyers have negotiated hundreds of settlements on behalf of victims in Beverly Hills, Los Angeles and throughout the rest of California.
+Our lawyers have negotiated hundreds of settlements on behalf of victims in California.
 Contact our office today.